Rocket-007/Rocket-007.github.io/index.md

 <details>
   <summary>expand!?</summary>

-<i>Towards the end of the lock down at my state (august/september 2020),<br>
-I finally came to the realization that... man...
-I gotta make something.</i> <br>

 <i>Being an aspired game developer, what could I have done with <a href="myPhoneSpec">my mobile phone</a>(did nt have a pc).<br>
-After a hundred google searches later,<br>
+After some google searches,<br>
-I came across a stackover flow comment where some one mention IT!!!!
+I came across a stack overflow comment where someone mention IT!!!!
 "LOVE2D" (litrally just like that)<br><br>
 So what is this <b>"love2d"</b>,</i>

 </details>